mdoellerer/clean-architecture-ddd/README.md

 # architecture-ddd
-Simple, framework agnostic project, emulating an API to demonstrate the Domain Driven Design architecture
+Simple, framework-agnostic project to demonstrate the Domain Driven Design architecture.

+The 'fake' framework works as a very simplified API with a bootstrap and routing.